ShenFeiyi/LightField_v2_Toolbox/README.md

 ## 3. Log

+### version 1.0.1

+**2023/08/08** Final update. now it is able to refocus on different depth (a feature of light field camera).
+But as for depth estimation, currently I don't know how to do that with OpenCV.

 ### version 1.0.0

 **2023/05/22** 1.
 Introducing `LFCam` class to store and do calculations.
 2. Introducing `CheckerboardClass`, `OptiClass`, `NewImageClass` and `FeaturePoint` class to help calculating light field information.
 3. Update working flowchart.